mbark/messaging-service/readme.md

   stored message with `uuid` and all).

 ## Testing
 `pytest` is used to run tests.
-All tests can be found in the `test` directory.
+All tests can be found in the `tests` directory.

 - `python -m pytest` run all tests;
 - `python -m pytest --cov=msgr` run all tests and show coverage;